-Online banking in Nigeria is currently on an uptrend, with several Fintech firms occupying almost every nukes and crannies of the Nigerian banking industry.
+Online banking in Nigeria is currently on an uptrend, with several Fintech firms occupying almost every nuke and cranny of the Nigerian banking industry.

 Being two of the most used online banking applications, it’s no surprise that users may be divided on which of them to use.